 - Always read your work out loud, to yourself, children or pets.
 This is the best way to put you in the reader’s shoes.
 Rewrite anything that you stumble on.

 - When that feeling of accomplishment for a short article, or pride from a chapter you just finished hits you, stop.
 Chances are it is good writing, and your mind knows it.
-Complete your work, send it to the requestor, store it in your files and feel good about it, because tomorrow is another day and another story.
+Complete your work, feel good about it, because tomorrow is another day and another story.

 If you know of any more helpful tips for writing please add them in the comments section below.